kingluddite/web-dev-notes/development/tools/tmux/01-intro-tmux.md

 ## kill all tmux sessions
 `tmux ls | grep : | cut -d. -f1 | awk '{print substr($1, 0, length($1)-1)}' | xargs kill`

+You can use `tmux kill-server` to cleanly and gracefully kill all tmux open sessions (and server).

+If you are inside a tmux session you would like to keep, use `tmux kill-session -a` to close all other sessions.

+To close a specific session, use tmux list-sessions to identify the session you want to kill, and then use `tmux kill-session -t targetSession` to kill that specific session.

+Also you can grossly kill all tmux processes with `pkill -f tmux`.

 ## Refresh tmux
 * After adding the tmux dotfile you need to refresh it to make the changes take effect